- Chart

 Core Business Areas

-- Natural Gas: Distribution of natural gas to residential, commercial, and industrial customers.
+- Natural Gas: NorthWestern Energy distributes natural gas to residential, commercial, and industrial customers.
+This involves managing the natural gas distribution network and ensuring reliable gas supply.

 Leadership and Structure